thediyblogger/blog/content/terms.md

 SECTION 5 - PRODUCTS OR SERVICES (if applicable)
 -------------------------------------------------------------

 Certain products or services may be available exclusively online through the website.
-These products or services may have limited quantities and are subject to return or exchange only according to our Return Policy.
+These products or services may have limited quantities and are subject to return or exchange only according to our <a href="/returns/">Return Policy</a>.

 We have made every effort to display as accurately as possible the colors and images of our products that appear at the store.
 We cannot guarantee that your computer monitor's display of any color will be accurate.